-Image: Named after Charles-Augustin de Coulomb, Coulomb's law (F=kqq/r²) is an equation that represents the attractive or repulsive electric force (F) of two point charges (q).
+Image: Named after Charles-Augustin de Coulomb, Coulomb's law (F=kqq/r²) is an equation which represents the attractive or repulsive electric force (F) of two point charges (q).

-Coulomb's equation is one of the fundamental laws of electrostatics describing the electrical interaction between electrical charges.
+The Coulomb equation is one of the fundamental laws of electrostatics describing the electrical interaction between electric charges.
 This equation is named after the French physicist Charles-Augustin de Coulomb (1736-1806), who formulated it in the 18th century.

 - F is the electrostatic force between two point electric charges q₁ and q₂.

-- k or ke is the Coulomb constant, which depends on the system of units used and the permittivity of the vacuum noted ε₀ (capacity of an empty space to polarize in response to an applied electric field).
+- k is Coulomb's constant (8.9875×109 N m2/C2), which depends on the system of units used and vacuum permittivity (capacity of an empty space to polarize in response to an applied electric field).

 - r is the distance between the two charges.

-The electrostatic force acts on positive and negative electrical charges, and it can be attractive (between opposite charges) or repulsive (between charges of the same sign).
+The electrostatic force acts on positive and negative electric charges, and it can be attractive (between opposite charges) or repulsive (between charges of the same sign).

 This force is described by Coulomb's law.
 Electric charge is expressed in coulombs (C) in the international system of units (SI).
-Electrons carry a negative elementary charge of approximately -1.602 x 10^-19 C, while protons carry an equal positive charge in absolute terms.
+Electrons carry a negative elementary charge of approximately -1.602 x 10-19 C, while protons carry a positive charge equal in absolute value.

 Coulomb's equation is valid for immobile charges in the context of static electricity.
-If the charges are in motion, the effects of special relativity (magnetism) should be taken into account and Maxwell's equations of electromagnetism should be used.
+If the charges are moving, one would have to take into account the effects of special relativity (magnetism) and use Maxwell's equations of electromagnetism.

 Static electricity is an electrical phenomenon that occurs when stationary electrical charges build up on the surface of an insulating object.
 Electrical charges are formed when objects are rubbed together, creating sparks or feelings of electric shock.